24 Easy Frame Chicken Coop Plans – You Can DIY This Weekend

 A-Frame Chicken Tractor Plan

-A-frame chicken tractor will keep your chicken safe.
+The A-frame chicken tractor will keep your chicken safe.
 This chicken tractor comes with an enclosed loft that keeps the chicken safe making it predator safe.
 This tractor has galvanized steel that protects the chicken from aerial predators.

 The roosting area has a ramp operated by a pully which keeps the chicken safe at night.
-This timeless A-frame chicken coop has corrugated metal roofing that makes the roof rusts free.
+This timeless A-frame chicken coop has corrugated metal roofing that makes the roof rust free.
 The wooden chicken coop is treated with eco-stain that keeps it away from molding.
 The wheel structure is designed to make the coop movable so chickens can have a lot to forage.

 6. Chicken Coop Build Plan